 Jesse is an attorney at Fennemore Craig, a firm which provides extensive pro bono legal services to Nevada communities.

 Why do you serve on the Nevada Volunteers Commission?
 “It is an opportunity for me to give back to Nevada and it provides numerous opportunities for service to the state.”

-Beth is currently a student at UNLV, completing her Business Management Bachelor Degree.
+Beth is the Human Resource Business Partner for Nevada Donor Network and recently completed her Business Management Bachelor Degree at UNLV.
 She was previously the Volunteer Manager at Valley Hospital, supervising an average of 200 volunteers annually.
 She has also been involved with DOVIA (Director of Volunteers In Agencies) in the Las Vegas community, holding prior positions as President, Vice-President, Treasurer and member-at-large.

 Why do you serve on the Nevada Volunteers Commission?
 “I want to help to grow volunteerism in Nevada in a significant way.
 Sustainable, responsible, accountable and actionable volunteerism creates a recipe for community success.”